rafizrayhan/Football-Moneyball-Valuation-Model/README.md

 ### Merging Strategy
 Players were matched between FBRef and Transfermarkt on name + club (primary), with a unique-name-only fallback for unmatched players.
-This prevents duplicate name collisions (e.g. two players named Vitinha at different clubs being matched to the wrong Transfermarkt record).
+This prevents duplicate name collisions — for example, two players named Vitinha at different clubs being matched to the wrong Transfermarkt record.

 ## Key Findings